Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 title: 'Review: `torch.func` Contribution'
 published: September 22, 2023
 author: kshiteej-kalambarkar
-description: '`torch.func` (formerly known as `functorch`) is a PyTorch module designed to offer JAX-like transformations.
+description: '`torch.func` (previously known as `functorch`) is a PyTorch module designed to offer JAX-like transforms.
 Within this module, various higher-order functions, such as `grad`, `vmap`, and `vjp` are made accessible.
-These transformations empower users to perform transformations on the entire model in functional manner.
+These transforms help users to easily compute gradients for the paramters of their model or write batch-size agnostic code.
 The beauty of these transformations lies in their ability to compose with one another.
 Thanks to this, the process of calculating per-sample gradients becomes the straightforward application of `vmap(grad(model))`.'
 ---

 <base target="_blank" />

-`torch.func` (formerly known as `functorch`) is a PyTorch module designed to offer JAX-like transformations.
+`torch.func` (previously known as `functorch`) is a PyTorch module designed to offer JAX-like transforms.
 Within this module, various higher-order functions, such as `grad`, `vmap`, and `vjp` are made accessible.
-These transformations empower users to perform transformations on the entire model in functional manner.
+These transforms help users to easily compute gradients for the paramters of their model or write batch-size agnostic code.
 The beauty of these transformations lies in their ability to compose with one another.
 Thanks to this, the process of calculating per-sample gradients becomes the straightforward application of `vmap(grad(model))`.

 Here are a few of the tasks we had the opportunity to tackle: